-My ministry career began in my home town Vancouver, BC and includes 25 years of international missions work.
+My ministry career began in my home town of Vancouver, BC, and now includes 25+ years of cross-cultural missions experiences.
 I have enjoyed exploring the world in such diverse places as the Philippines, Uganda, Mexico, as well as throughout the many nations of western Europe.
-With a background in Human Resources I served in progressively more senior leadership roles, which included leading the global Human Resources team as well as serving on the Senior Leadership Team.
-In 2016, I resigned my position as Chief People Officer to launch Artesia ReSourcing.
+Over the course of 15 years I worked with Communitas International in successive senior leadership roles, which included leading the global Human Resources team as well as serving on the Senior Leadership Team.
+In 2016, I resigned my position as Chief People Officer of Communitas to co-found Artesia ReSourcing.
 I am keenly interested in seeing leaders flourish through roles that fit their unique set of gifts, talents and experience.
-I have many years of experience in designing assessment processes that support this passion.
+I have many years of experience in designing practical assessment processes that support this passion.
 In 2020 I completed training as a Spiritual Director with the Franciscan Spiritual Center.
-I love exploring the beauty of the Pacific Northwest, volunteer in community organizations, and foster my local friendships.
+I love exploring the beauty of the Pacific Northwest, volunteering in community organizations, and deepening my local friendships.

 I help pioneering leaders and pastors engage fresh ways to lead and multiply mission-shaped communities while tending to their holistic formation along the way.
 Having worked for 30+ years in cross-cultural missions, church planting and pastoring, I know personally how hard and soul-depleting ministry can become.
-Using the language of Ephesians 4:11, I can identify with the challenges that grate on the souls of shepherd-teacher leaders, and I’m equally familiar with the stresses that plague leaders of apostolic, prophetic, and evangelistic orientation.
-In short, my heart goes out to both those in nurturing roles and those in advancement roles.
-I want to help these leaders - women and men alike - lead well and in ways that promote their growth in faith, hope and love.
+Using the language of Ephesians 4:11, I can identify with the challenges that grate on the souls of shepherd- and teacher-oriented leaders.
+And, I’m also equally familiar with the stresses that plague leaders of apostolic, prophetic, and evangelistic orientation.
+In short, my heart goes out to both those in nurturing roles and those in advancement roles - I want to help these leaders flourish and lead well over the long haul.

 Some wells from which I draw: I hold a DMIN in Leadership in the Emerging Culture from Portland Seminary, having written my dissertation on transformational "missional orders" (pdf here).
 As a coach, I am credentialed at the PCC level under the International Coach Federation (ICF).
-As an outflow of my love for writing, I have authored several practical books (Amazon) around which I coach, train and teach: 10 Pitfalls in Starting New Churches: Avoiding Hazards on the Way to Health (2020); Dynamic Adventure: A Guide to Starting and Shaping Missional Churches (2017); Growing Local Missionaries: Equipping Churches to Sow Shalom in Their Own Cultural Backyard (2014); and Grow Where You’re Planted: Collected Stories on the Hallmarks of Maturing Church (2013).
+I have also authored a number of practical books (available on Amazon) around which I coach, train and teach: 10 Pitfalls in Starting New Churches: Avoiding Hazards on the Way to Health (2020); Dynamic Adventure: A Guide to Starting and Shaping Missional Churches (2017); Growing Local Missionaries: Equipping Churches to Sow Shalom in Their Own Cultural Backyard (2014); and Grow Where You’re Planted: Collected Stories on the Hallmarks of Maturing Church (2013).
 In recent years, I've also fought through bouts of chronic illness, which has forced the roots down to find the kind of nourishment of soul that formal trainings, education and a strong mind could never deliver.

 CONTACT US TO LEARN MORE